ZinoKaro/SKILHARVEST-DATA-ANALYSIS-DOCUMENTATION/README.md

-#
+# SKILHARVEST STATIONARY SUPPLIES
-Documentations on SkilHarvest - Cohort 2 Data Analysis Projects Create a list of your outline for easy navigation
+SkilHarvest Stationary Supplies Data Analysis project aims to extract valuable insights and trends, shedding light on the dynamics of the stationary supplies market.
+In this endeavor, we delve into a comprehensive exploration of the provided dataset from SkilHarvest.

+## CONTENT OUTLINE

 [Project Overview](#project-overview)